ashleychea/GT-Summer-2024-Internship/Ashley Chea/week1.md

 ### What I learned each day:

-- Monday (6/10): I learned about the GT culture and why CLEARR (Collaboration, Leadership, Excellence, Agility, Respect & Responsibility) play such a big role in everything they do here.
-I also learned how my contributions this summer will help to the overall goals of my team.
-Lastly, I learned that asking questions and utilizing those around me will be the most helpful thing I do this Summer, especially as I go forward in my career.
+- Monday (6/10): I learned about the GT culture and why CLEARR (Collaboration, Leadership, Excellence, Agility, Respect & Responsibility) plays such a big role in everything they do here.
+I also learned how my contributions this summer will help the overall goals of my team.
+Lastly, I learned that asking questions and utilizing those around me will be the most valuable thing I do this Summer, especially as I go forward in my career.

 - Tuesday (6/11):